K-pop to the rescue? S. Korea all-in for scout jamboree closing concert

 "Although the words used are 'request for cooperation', it's almost at the level of forced conscription during wartime," the Korean Financial Industry Union said in an angry response.

-The venue -- Seoul's World Cup Stadium -- is also proving controversial, as wildly expensive "hybrid grass", ideal for sporting events, will be damaged by the concert stage.
+The venue is also proving controversial, as its wildly expensive "hybrid grass", ideal for sporting events, will be damaged by the concert stage.

 "Who exactly benefits from this Jamboree concert?"